Joseph C. Burger: Early career

 Burger was born on May 11, 1902, in Washington, D.C. and later attended the local McKinley Technology High School.
 Upon graduation, he enrolled the University of Maryland, where he was on several sport teams.
 Burger played for the football team as a tackle, and on the basketball and lacrosse teams.
 Burger earned varsity letters in football in 1921, 1922, 1923, and 1924, in lacrosse in 1924 and 1925, and basketball in 1924–25.
 During his college years, Burger also held a United States Army Reserve commission.

 Following his graduation with a Bachelor of Arts degree in June 1925, Burger resigned his reserve commission in order to accept appointment as a second lieutenant in the Marine Corps on July 15.
 Like any other newly commissioned officer, he was sent to the Basic School at Marine Barracks Quantico, Virginia, for further officer training.
 While there, Burger played for the Quantico Marines football team in 1925 and 1926 and later won his letter from the Marine Corps Athletic Council.

-During the summer of 1927, Burger left Quantico for expeditionary duty in Shanghai and Tientsin, China and after brief service in the Philippine Islands, he returned to the United States.
+During the summer of 1927, Burger left Quantico for expeditionary duty in Shanghai and Tianjin, China and after brief service in the Philippine Islands, he returned to the United States.
 Burger served on the various stations and also with the Marine detachments aboard the battleships USS Utah and USS Arizona and was promoted to the rank of first lieutenant in March 1931.

 First Lieutenant Burger returned to Quantico in July 1931, when he was assigned back to Quantico Marines football team.
 He served as assistant coach under Captain George W. McHenry for the 1931 and 1932 seasons.
 Burger then remained on Quantico until the end of March 1935, when he was attached to the 4th Marine Regiment under Colonel John C. Beaumont and sailed again to China.
 He served as company commander in the security force of the Shanghai International Settlement and later of the guard detachment at the American embassy in Beijing.
 While in China, he was promoted to captain in August 1936 and during the next year, his company under his command won the Breckinridge Trophy for the best Marine unit deployed to that country.

 He returned stateside in January 1938 and was assigned back to the Marine Barracks Quantico, where he remained until June 1940, when he was transferred to the Marine Corps Base San Diego, California.
 Burger served as an instructor there and was promoted to major in August 1940.